LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Create App Group

-If you have already built Loop via Xcode using this Apple ID, you can skip on to [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers).
+If you have already built Loop via Xcode using this Apple ID, you can skip ahead to [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers).

-1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site.
+1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the Apple Developer site.
 1. For Description, use "Loop App Group".
-1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", subsituting your team id for `TEAMID`.
+1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", substituting your team id for `TEAMID`.
 1. Click "Continue" and then "Register".

 ## Add App Group to Bundle Identifiers